Matmul High-level API Enabling UnitFlag

 Verifying Optimization Benefits

-• The following figure shows the optimized pipeline diagram.
-Pipeline parallelism is implemented between the MMAD computation pipeline and the FIXPIPE data output pipeline.
+• The following figure shows the optimized pipeline.
+The MMAD computation pipeline and FIXPIPE data movement pipeline are executed in parallel.

-• The following figure shows the optimized profiling data.
-According to the aic_time data in column C, the maximum operator execution time among multiple cores is 34.66 μs, which is about 7.3% faster than the 37.39 μs before the optimization.
+• The following table shows the profiling data after optimization.
+According to the aic_time data in column C, the maximum operator execution time among multiple cores is 34.66 μs, achieving a 7.3% performance improvement compared with the 37.39 us before optimization.

-If the MMAD computation pipeline and the FIXPIPE data output pipeline are serial and are not masked by other pipelines (for example, MTE2 Bound), enable the UnitFlag function to implement pipeline parallelism between the MMAD computation pipeline and the FIXPIPE data output pipeline, improving the operator performance.
+When the MMAD computation pipeline and FIXPIPE data movement pipeline of an operator are executed in serial mode and are not overlapped by other pipelines (such as MTE2 Bound), consider enabling UnitFlag to implement parallel execution of the MMAD computation pipeline and FIXPIPE data movement pipeline, improving operator performance.